pywizard/wavetrend/README.md

 =====
 requirements: python3 64-bit

-requirements inside requirements.txt (please use the correct versions especially for ccxt lib)
+requirements inside requirements.txt (please use the correct versions)

+In case of Windows: The newest Visual C++ Redistributable for Visual Studio Package for the according Python3 compilation.

 install TA-Lib from: